 Activities focus on cultivating an appreciation for music through exposure to songs and rhymes.

 A typical day at school provides freedom to develop positive friendships, relationships and self-confidence through self-initiative, freedom of choice and group work with both peers and adults.

 At Universal, we do not view assessments as the sole measure of a child’s potential.
 In a rapidly evolving educational environment, methods and techniques need to match the need of the hour.
 To achieve our greater goals, we prefer an approach that considers both sides of the coin.
-At this tender age careful attention is paid to a child’s likes and dislikes.
+At this tender age, careful attention is paid to a child’s likes and dislikes.
 This minute observation is recorded in detail and provided as a report to parents on a termly basis.
-The assessment serves dual purpose:
+The assessment serves a dual purpose:

-- Offers an indication of the strengths and weaknesses of each child to the teacher so that s/he may further fine tune the instructional programme
+- Offers an indication of the strengths and weaknesses of each child to the teacher so that s/he may further fine-tune the instructional programme

 - Offers feedback about child’s abilities, likes and dislikes